qb update - QuickBox Updates

 qb update check | Check for available QuickBox updates |

-qb update quickbox | Update QuickBox to the latest version |
+qb update quickbox | Update QuickBox and the dashboard together |

 Check for Updates